deepset-ai/haystack/docs/_src/api/api/retriever.md

 checkpoint, a subdirectory with the name epoch_{epoch_num}_step_{step_num} is created.
 - `checkpoint_every`: Save a train checkpoint after this many steps of training.
 - `checkpoints_to_keep`: The maximum number of train checkpoints to save.
-- `early_stopping`: An initialized EarlyStopping object to control early stopping and saving of best models.
+- `early_stopping`: An initialized EarlyStopping object to control early stopping and saving of the best models.
 Checkpoints can be stored via setting `checkpoint_every` to a custom number of steps.
 If any checkpoints are stored, a subsequent run of train() will resume training from the latest available checkpoint.